Active Directory Enumeration: RPCClient

 Logging and Server Information

-To begin the enumeration, a connection needs to be established.
-This can be done by providing the Username and Password followed by the target IP address of the server.
-After establishing the connection, to get the grasp of various commands that can be used you can run the help.
-One of the first enumeration commands to be demonstrated here is the srvinfo command.
-It can be used on the rpcclient shell that was generated to enumerate information about the server.
-It can be observed that the os version seems to be 10.0.
-That narrows the version that the attacker might be looking at to Windows 10, Windows Server 2016, and Windows Server 2019.
+To begin the enumeration, the user must establish a connection.
+This process involves providing the Username and Password followed by the target IP address of the server.
+After the connection establishes, the user can run the help command to get a grasp of various usable commands.
+For instance, one of the first enumeration commands demonstrated here is the srvinfo command.
+The user can run it on the rpcclient shell that was generated to enumerate information about the server.
+It becomes evident that the OS version seems to be 10.0.
+Therefore, that narrows the version the attacker might target to Windows 10, Windows Server 2016, and Windows Server 2019.
 Learn more about the OS Versions.

 rpcclient -U Administrator%Ignite@123 192.168.1.172